-TELPAS measures learning in alignment with the Texas English Language Proficiency Standards (ELPS) that are a part of the Texas Essential Knowledge and Skills (TEKS) curriculum.
-The ELPS outline the instruction that ELs must receive to support their ability to develop academic English language proficiency and acquire challenging academic knowledge and skills.
-The ELPS are composed of second language acquisition knowledge and skills that ELs are expected to learn, as well as proficiency level descriptors characterizing the four English language proficiency levels reported in Texas.
+TELPAS measures learning in alignment with the Texas English Language Proficiency Standards (ELPS) that are a part of the Texas Essential Knowledge and Skills (TEKS)

+curriculum.
+The ELPS outline the instruction that ELLs must receive to support their ability to develop academic English language proficiency and acquire challenging academic knowledge and skills.
+The ELPS are composed of second language acquisition knowledge and skills that ELLs are expected to learn, as well as proficiency level descriptors characterizing the four English language proficiency levels reported in Texas.

-TELPAS and the State of Texas Assessments of Academic Readiness (STAAR®) are used to show the extent to which districts and the state meet federal Annual Measurable Achievement Objective (AMAO) accountability indicators that are specific to the English language proficiency and academic achievement of ELs.
+TELPAS and the State of Texas Assessments of Academic Readiness (STAAR) are used to show the extent to which districts and the state meet federal Annual Measurable Achievement Objective (AMAO) accountability indicators that are specific to the English language proficiency and academic achievement of ELLs.
 Composite performance rather than individual language domain performance is used in TELPAS AMAO indicators.
 For information about how TELPAS composite results are generated, refer to the TELPAS Comprehension and Composite Scores section in this chapter.
+More information about AMAOs is available on the Texas Education Agency (TEA) website.